Use Their Tools and Failure is Your Only Option

 Are They Being Intentionally Cruel?

 The “sell a business” industry is defined by complexity.
-People get paid to do deals that often involve complicated components.
+People get paid to “do deals”, and that often involves complicated components.
 The larger the deal, the more potential complexity – and the more money for the people helping with the deal.

-So, professionals in the industry produce content that highlights their mastery over the variety of convoluted technical areas.
+So, professionals in the industry produce content that highlights their mastery over a variety of convoluted technical areas.
 They produce articles, videos, and lists (they love lists) that highlight their command of these thorny issues.
-They hope you’ll go to them when you need help understanding this topic (the same topic that they've helped make harder to understand).
+They hope you’ll see their article, and go to them when you need help understanding this “complex” topic (the same topic that they’ve helped make harder to understand).
+Worse than the articles, many owners have their first introduction to the “sell a business” topic through a three hour seminar focused on one of these minimally used, highly technical tools.

 Welcome to the small business owner’s “sell a business” reality.